-Beside his new lake, Mr. Robertson created a family compound called Sit ‘n Whittle Village, consisting of a main lodge and six log mountain cabins moved from the Great Smokey Mountains National Park and reconstructed at Lake Logan.
+Adjacent to his new lake, Mr. Robertson created a family compound called Sit ‘n Whittle Village, consisting of a main lodge and six log mountain cabins moved from the Great Smoky Mountains National Park and reconstructed at Lake Logan.
 Sit ‘n Whittle became the nucleus of Champion Paper Company’s Executive Retreat, which eventually grew to accommodate 80+ visitors.
-In the late 1990s, Champion sold out to its employees; and in 2000 the Executive Retreat was divested to the Episcopal Diocese of Western North Carolina for its present use as a conference center, while the surrounding timberland was acquired by the North Carolina Land Conservancy and transferred to State and Federal ownership.”
+In the late 1990s, Champion sold out to its employees and in 2000 the Executive Retreat was divested to the Episcopal Diocese of Western North Carolina for its present use as a conference center, while the surrounding timberland was acquired by the North Carolina Land Conservancy and transferred to State and Federal ownership.

-This is where part two of our history begins, but in order to fully understand the history of the Lake Logan, one must go back even further than Lake Logan itself.
+This is where part two of our history begins, but in order to fully understand the history of Lake Logan, one must go back even further than Lake Logan itself.
 In the year 2000, the Episcopal Diocese of Western North Carolina decided to sell its camp and conference center in Black Mountain, NC called “In-the-Oaks” to Montreat College.
-In the Oaks was originally built as the grand estate of Franklin Silas Terry and his wife, Lillian Estelle Slocomb Emerson.
+In-the-Oaks was originally built as the grand estate of Franklin Silas Terry and his wife, Lillian Estelle Slocomb Emerson.

 In 2000, the Episcopal Diocese of WNC decided to sell the 80-acre property of In-the-Oaks and purchase the 300-acre property of Lake Logan.
 The difficult decision to sell this beloved property was made to better suit the growing needs of Camp Henry and to provide a new home for programs ranging from spiritually based to environmental education, and much more.